Zackly23/YOLOV8_IND_ANPR/README.md

 How to Use:
 Follow these steps to seamlessly utilize the Automatic Number Plate Recognition (ANPR) system using YOLOv8 with the argparse module for flexible input handling:

-1. Clone this repository to your local system.
+1. Clone this repository to your local system. <br/>
    Begin by cloning this repository to your local machine using the following command:
    '''
    git clone https://github.com/your-username/your-repository.git
    '''
-2. Install the required dependencies
+2. Install the required dependencies. <br/>
-   Navigate to the project directory and install the required dependencies using the following command:
+   Navigate to the project directory and install the required dependencies using the following command:<br/>
    '''
    pip install -r requirements.txt
    '''
-3. Run the ANPR System:
+3. Run the ANPR System: <br/>
    -Execute the main.py script with the argparse arguments to customize the behavior of the ANPR system.
-Here are the available arguments:
+Here are the available arguments:<br/>
      * --source: Specifies the source of input data, either a video or an image.
      * --save: An optional flag to indicate whether to save the results of license plate identification.
 Use this flag without any value to enable saving.
      * --video: A flag indicating that the input data is of video type.
      * --stream: A flag indicating that the results of license plate identification will be displayed in real-time.
      * --conf: An input argument to set the confidence threshold for object detection, with values ranging from 0 to 1.

-   -Example Used:
+   -Example Used: <br/>
-    '''
+    '''python
     python main.py --source path/to/your/video_or_image --save --video --stream --conf 0.7
     '''
 Note: